bbfrederick/rapidtide/README.rst

 Python version compatibility
 ============================
-I switched over a while ago to using python 3 as my daily driver, so I know that everything works there.
-However, I know that a lot of people can’t or won’t switch from python 2x, so I made every effort to write code that works in both, and I have been testing in both.
+I switched over a while ago to using Python 3 as my daily driver, so I know that everything works there.
+However, I know that a lot of people can’t or won’t switch from Python 2x, so I made every effort to write code that works in both, and I have been testing in both.

-That said, the writing is on the wall, and since I depend on a number of packages that have dropped, python 2.x support has ended.
-However, as of version 1.9.0 I'm also releasing the code in a docker container (fredericklab/rapidtide), which has everything nicely installed in a fully configured python 3 environment, so there's really no need for me to do a 2.x installation anymore.
+That said, the writing is on the wall, and since I depend on a number of packages that have dropped, Python 2.x support has ended.
+However, as of version 1.9.0 I'm also releasing the code in a docker container (fredericklab/rapidtide), which has everything nicely installed in a fully configured Python 3 environment, so there's really no need for me to do a 2.x installation anymore.

 Ok, I’m sold.
 What’s in here?